 Interpreter

 An interpreter is a type of software that executes high-level programming language code directly, translating it into machine code line-by-line or statement-by-statement at runtime.
 Unlike compilers, which translate the entire source code into machine code before execution, interpreters read and execute the code simultaneously.
 This means that an interpreter processes the code on the fly, allowing developers to see immediate results from their code changes, which can be particularly useful for scripting languages, rapid prototyping, and interactive programming environments.
 Interpreters work by parsing the source code, analyzing its syntax, and executing the corresponding machine-level instructions.
-When the interpreter encounters a statement in the code, it translates that statement into machine code and executes it right away, before moving on to the next statement.
+When the interpreter encounters a statement in the code, it translates that statement into machine code and executes it right away before moving on to the next statement.
 This approach allows for greater flexibility and ease of debugging since errors can be identified immediately during execution.
 However, because interpreters do not generate a standalone executable file and must process code every time it runs, they can be slower than compiled languages, particularly for large applications.
 Some common programming languages that use interpreters include Python, Ruby, and JavaScript.
 In many cases, interpreters also provide features like dynamic typing, which allows for variable types to be determined at runtime, and interactive shells that enable users to execute commands directly.
 While interpreters offer advantages in terms of ease of use and flexibility, they can be less efficient than compiled languages in terms of performance, particularly for resource-intensive applications.
-To mitigate this, some languages utilize a combination of interpretation and compilation, such as the Just-In-Time (JIT) compilation approach used in environments like Java and .NET, where code is first compiled to an intermediate form and then executed.
-Table 1.4 summarizing the advantages and disadvantages of interpreters:
+To mitigate this, some languages utilize a combination of interpretation and compilation, such as the JIT compilation approach used in environments like Java and .NET, where code is first compiled to an intermediate form and then executed.
+Table 1.4 summarizesthe advantages and disadvantages of interpreters:

-Table 1.4: Advantages and Disadvantages of Interpreters